chmartinez/git-tags/README.md

 * add changes to the new branch ✅
 * create a tag within the branch ✅
 * publish the tag ✅
-* create a PR against master and merge it
+* create a PR against master and merge it ✅
-* delete the branch
+* delete the branch ✅
+* go to the `new-branch` tag and see if you can get the data

 **About git tags**